davidstrauss/desktop-configuration/README.md

 ### USB Thumb Drive Method

-1. Install the conversion utility:
+1. Install the conversion utility into a Toolbox:

+       toolbox enter
-       rpm-ostree install geteltorito  # And reboot.
+       dnf install geteltorito

-2. Write it to a USB drive:
+2. Write it to a raw drive image:

        geteltorito -o update.img downloaded.iso